nevsnode/gordon/README.md

 Goophry
 =======

-Goophry aims to be a very simple, basic and lightweight task-queue.
+Goophry aims to be a provide a simple, reliable, basic and lightweight task-queue.

-It is built utilizing Go, Redis and in this example implementation, PHP.
+It is built utilizing Go and Redis.

+Goophry provides functionality to execute tasks in the background of your main application/api/service.
+By using Go-routines, a concurrent execution of tasks can easily be achieved.
-Goophry just executes commands, which allows the usage of any kind of script or application, as long as it runs on the command-line.
+As Goophry just executes commands, you can use any kind of script or application, as long as it runs on the command-line.

-## Getting Started
+Getting Started
+===

-#### 1) Setup
+1. Setup
+---

+Get the latest binary from the releases, build it yourself:
 ```sh
 # get/update necessary libraries
 go get -u github.com/fzzy/radix